 SOFTRAX saw these complications when they were introduced in 2014 and released a blog post on October 2nd of 2014 to explore these complexities as they applied during the time.
-The blog piece focused on the main areas that ASC 606 presents problems to, including revenue reallocation, variable transaction pricing, and contract modifications.
+The blog piece focused on the main areas in that ASC 606 presents problems, including revenue reallocation, variable transaction pricing, and contract modifications.
 While 2014 is now seven years away and much has changed, companies continue to struggle with the implementation of the standard and the points SOFTRAX foresaw remain applicable today and are spotlighted below.

 To learn more about the information discussed in this blog, connect with a SOFTRAX representative and start a chat about your concerns.